Andreas162534/Andreas162534/README.md

 - 👋 Hi, I’m @Andreas162534
-- 👀 I’m interested in playing the piano and volleyball.
+- I'm interested in unraveling the mysteries of the human brain!
-- 🌱 I’m currently learning spanish.
-- 💞️ I’m looking to collaborate with startups in Silicon Valley.
-- 📫 How to reach me ...
+- I would like to optimize complex systems

 <!---
 Andreas162534/Andreas162534 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.